sofyan-ahmad/data-engineer-take-home-test/README.md

   - column 3: state
   - column 4: sum of number of byte of (column 1 + column 2 + column 3)

+# Part IV (Optional)
+- Create a simple BI dashboard using dataset

 ## Expectations
 As mentioned in the overview, we expect you to write unit tests.
 To get you started, we have provided a sample unit test in the other file in the assignment.